How to Choose a User Onboarding Stack That Drives Retention

 Product tours are the centerpiece of the onboarding experience, but they’re only one part of an entire suite of tools that makes user onboarding work.
 That includes analytics, customer communication and support tools.
 The right stack is absolutely critical for your app because user onboarding is something that you need to continuously optimize.

-A massive amount of churn occurs in the onboarding phase of your product.
+A occurs in the onboarding phase of your product.
 If your new users can’t quickly find success in your app, they will simply give up and go elsewhere.
-This hypothetical graph shows the big problem with losing customers early in their potential lifecycle:
+This graph shows the big problem with losing customers early in their potential lifecycle:

 retention with and without effective user onboarding